Updated November 22, 2021

 Be sure to create your own Travel Profile so staff can contact and support you in the event that there is a natural disaster, political unrest or other emergency situation in locations where you travel.

 The Mechanical Engineering department has 30 laboratories throughout the Homewood campus.
 With the depth and breadth of our research, labs can be as simple as a laptop on an office desk to as complex as a full laboratory with elaborate equipment and potentially dangerous situations and substances that need vigilant maintenance.

 Inevitably, there will be problems with offices, facilities, and equipment that need attention beyond our department’s ability to address them.
+These could be as simple as an overflowing trash can to non-working radiators and air conditioners or as complex as discovery of major structural problems.
 There is a central reporting tool that the department uses to vet, record, and refer such problems to get the appropriate help.

 Visit the Mechanical Engineering Department Facilities Concerns site to report your problem, no matter what type or size, except for computer and IT issues.

 To reserve Latrobe 106, 313, or 320, contact any of these staff:

 Only faculty members and PIs can initiate these requests.